luarar/Clusters-exercise/README.md

 ### Miroculus challenge

-Please run yarn & yarn dev to init the application.
+Please run yarn dev to init the application.

 Tasks:
 ● Describe how do you measure distance